Nicaragua Food Guide

 Region: National

-Traditional rum cake made with vanilla cookies, custard, and rum, topped with cinnamon and powdered sugar.
-Named after Pope Pius V.
+A rum cake layered with vanilla cookies, custard, and rum, dusted with cinnamon and powdered sugar.
+It's named after Pope Pius V.

 Cajeta de Coco